aymtools/lifecycle_hooks/README.md

 A toolkit that introduces lifecycle events from the AnLifecycle library into the hooks library

+# Maintenance

+Maintenance will no longer be provided, please use the useContext.withXXX related extension functions instead.

 ## Usage

 #### 1.1 Prepare the lifecycle environment.